Beyond Control: Exploring Novel File System Objects for Data-Only Attacks on Linux Systems: Exploitablity Analysis

+\underline{2.
+Page-level UAF construction.} To create a page-level UAF, the key is to cause a UAF of the \code{struct page} objects.
+This is because a \code{struct page} (64 bytes, 0x40) object in the Linux kernel corresponds directly to a 4KB physical page. \emph{Freeing} a \code{struct page} object causes the corresponding 4KB page to be \emph{freed} as well.

+To construct the UAF of \code{struct page} objects, we need to leverage objects that contain pointers pointing to such \code{page} objects.
+Preferably, such objects should be allocated in standard slab caches (e.g., \code{kmalloc-512}) so that they can be paired with initial memory corruption primitives.
+More specifically, the idea is to corrupt the pointer field of bridge objects, so that two \code{page} pointers will point to the same \code{page} object, which can lead to a successful UAF~\cite{lin2022dirtycred}.
+Because bridge objects are located in standard slab caches, they can be sprayed and paired with initial memory corruption primitives such as OOB and UAF.
+As shown in ~\cref{fig:exploit}, once the \code{page} pointer in one bridge object is corrupted, it can be directed to another adjacent \code{page} object, which can trigger an invalid \code{page} free and lead to a dangling \code{page} pointer.

-As shown in ~\cref{fig:exploit}, to trigger an invalid \code{page} free, we can first allocate multiple bridge objects (at least two) that co-locate with the vulnerable object (not shown in the figure).
-For bugs with standard OOB or UAF write primitives, we can use the primitive to corrupt the \code{page} pointer field in a bridge object (e.g., the first field of \code{pipe_buffer} and \code{configfs_buf}) such that it points to another 64-byte \code{page} object nearby.
-This effectively causes two pointers to point to the same object.
-A user-space program can trigger \code{free_pages()} on one of the objects (e.g., by calling \code{close()}), which will create a dangling pointer to the freed \code{page} object and the corresponding physical page.
+\emph{Pivoting OOB \& UAF.} We use write primitive to corrupt the \code{page} pointer field in a bridge object (e.g., fields of \code{pipe_buffer} and \code{configfs_buf}) such that it points to another 64 byte (0x40) \code{page} object nearby.
+Specifically, if we corrupt/zero a page pointer’s last byte (in bridge object) with 0x00, it will point to another nearby struct page (when the byte is originally 0x40/0x80/0xc0).
+The pointer remains unchanged if the lowest byte is originally 0x00, which means the attackers corrupt nothing, and the kernel will not crash.
+This zeroing last few bits is a general exploitation step, and effectively causes two pointers to point to the same object~\cite{lin2022dirtycred}.
+A user-space program can trigger \code{free_pages()} on one of the objects, e.g., by calling \code{close()}, which will create a dangling pointer to the freed \code{page} object and the corresponding physical page.
 In other words, we can read/write the corresponding physical page that is now considered freed by the OS kernel.
 For example, one can write to a pipe, which will lead to a write of the physical page, via the \code{pipe_buffer} object.

-\cut{For bugs that have double free primitives, which often can be achieved from UAF by triggering the \code{free()} operation twice, it is even easier to construct the page UAF.
-Specifically, after the first free, we can spray any bridge object that can co-locate with the freed vulnerable object (this is easy since many bridge objects are of variable sizes).
-Then, we simply trigger the second free, which will free the bridge object as well as its corresponding page cache.
-This way, we can directly use the bridge object to read/write the freed page.
-Previously, to trigger page-level frees, one had to free an entire slab~\cite{lin2022dirtycred} whereas here, we only need to free a single bridge object. }